-For the purposes of assessing qualification for the Independent (Unreasonable to Live at Home) Homeless rate, a students or Australian Apprentice's parent is taken to be:

-- a natural parent of the young person; or

-- in relation to an adopted child-an adoptive parent of the young person; or

-- relationship parent of the young person.

-For all other purposes, a student's or Australian Apprentice's parent is taken to be:

-- a natural or adoptive parent of the student or Australian Apprentice with whom the student or Australian Apprentice normally lives; or - a relationship parent of the student or Australian Apprentice with whom the student or Australian Apprentice normally lives; or - if the natural, adoptive or relationship parent of the student or Australian Apprentice with whom the student or Australian Apprentice normally lives is a member of a couple and normally lives with the other member of the couple -the other member of the couple; or - any other person (other than the relevant person's partner) on whom the relevant person is wholly or substantially dependent; or - if none of the preceding paragraphs applies-the natural or adoptive parent of the relevant person with whom the relevant person last lived.
+Ordinary payment Income Tax Assessment Act 1997, Chapter 2, Part 2-10, Division 40, Subdivision 52A (IE) Ordinary payment means a payment other than a payment made because of a person's death.
+Overpayment An overpayment occurs when payments made for a student or Australian Apprentice exceed the amount to which s/he is entitled.
+Parent For the purposes of assessing qualification for the Independent (Unreasonable to Live at Home) Homeless rate, a students or Australian Apprentice's parent is taken to be: a natural parent of the young person; or in relation to an adopted child-an adoptive parent of the young person; or relationship parent of the young person.
+For all other purposes, a student's or Australian Apprentice's parent is taken to be: a natural or adoptive parent of the student or Australian Apprentice with whom the student or Australian Apprentice normally lives; or a relationship parent of the student or Australian Apprentice with whom the student or Australian Apprentice normally lives; or if the natural, adoptive or relationship parent of the student or Australian Apprentice with whom the student or Australian Apprentice normally lives is a member of a couple and normally lives with the other member of the couple -the other member of the couple; or any other person (other than the relevant person's partner) on whom the relevant person is wholly or substantially dependent; or if none of the preceding paragraphs applies-the natural or adoptive parent of the relevant person with whom the relevant person last lived.
+In shared care situations, and when parents are separated under the with primary care responsibility.

-In shared care situations, and when parents are separated under the same roof, the parent for ABSTUDY purposes is taken to be the parent with primary care responsibility.
+same roof, the parent for ABSTUDY purposes is taken to be the parent